 - Working Culture Compatibility

-These steps will help you mitigate the risks and guide you towards a beneficial business relationship, for both you and the agency.
+These steps will help you mitigate the risks and build a beneficial business relationship, for both you and the software development company you partner with.

 1. Record and Experience

-There are no two ways about it, you must validate the quality of previous works by your potential partner.
-What you want to validate is:
+There are no two ways about it, you must validate the quality of a software development company’s previous works.
+Specifically, you want to validate:

 - UX/UI Design: It is easy to validate design and development quality by looking at their portfolio.

-In which technology is the agency proposing to build your product?
+In which technology is the software development company proposing to build your product?
 This is not purely a technical decision.
 There is a business side to technology decisions that can impact your time to market, product stability and your budget.

-Be aware of generalists — if you hear an agency tell you:
+Be aware of generalists — if you hear a software development company tell you:

 “We’re not stuck to a technology … we can do all stacks and technologies … we can do everything”